And where to use them for best success

 Intro to Yard Sign Advertising

+Signs, signs, everywhere there are signs.
+We all know the song.
+What’s more, we know it’s true, signs are pretty much everywhere marketing everything from real estate to garage sales.
+And why is that?
+Because they get our attention.
 Even in the digital age where everyone is obsessed with little glowing rectangles and the interwebs, signs are still one of the best ways to advertise.
-Here are some ideas and where to use them for best success

 This doesn’t just apply to banners in the sky and overly active electronic billboards.
 Even simpler things like storefront signs and flyers stapled to a telephone pole are important.
 Done right, yard signs can get the attention of a random stranger and send him or her walking into your store ready to empty their wallet.